top of page

-Open enrollment is the period of time each year during which a person is able to enroll in a new health insurance plan.
-In fact, it is ONLY during this time of the year that a person is able to enroll in a new health insurance plan for the upcoming calendar year, unless there are qualifying special circumstances in the future.
+Open enrollment is the period of time each year during which an individual or family is able to enroll in a new health insurance plan or make changes to an existing plan.
+In fact, it is ONLY during this time of the year that you are able to enroll in a new health insurance plan for the upcoming calendar year, unless there are qualifying special circumstances in the future.
 During open enrollment, a person can purchase a health insurance plan, switch to a different insurance plan, add family members or remove family members from insurance plans, or apply for subsidies to help pay for health insurance.
-The open enrollment period is 11/1/2020 to 12/15/2020.
+In Florida, open enrollment for 2024 is 11/1/2023 to 1/15/2024.
+Open enrollment dates may vary depending on the state.
+Employer-sponsored health plans often have enrollment periods that may vary as well.

 There are several things to starting thinking about before open enrollment in order to prepare.

-• What is your household income for 2021?
+What is your household income for the year?
 Do you think you might qualify for subsidies?
 Can you afford your co-pays?
+Can you afford your monthly premium?
 How reasonable is your deductible?

 Another important question to ask and not overlook is: does your employer offer a Flexible Savings Account?
 A Health Reimbursement Arrangement?
 Might you qualify for a Health Savings Account?